SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

-If you try to insert a number into an integer constant or variable that cannot hold that value,
-Swift reports an error rather than allowing an invalid value to be created.
+If you try to insert a number into an integer constant or variable that cannot hold that value, by default Swift reports an error rather than allowing an invalid value to be created.
-This gives extra safety when working with numbers that are too large or too small.
+This behavior gives extra safety when you work with numbers that are too large or too small.

 For example, the ``Int16`` integer type can hold any signed integer number between ``-32768`` and ``32767``.